Capillary/api-documentation/source/includes/_org.md

 ```

 Allows updating all the details of an account except UUID and source type.
+You can also activate or deactivate an account using isActive tag.

 ### Resource Information
 Attribute | Value